bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="2.0in" height="2.0in"} -->

-But you now have a problem.
-Your component named Square, really isn't a square anymore.
-Let's fix that by changing the name to Board:
+<p>But you now have a problem.
+Your component named Square, really isn't a
+square anymore.
+Let's fix that by changing the name to Board:</p>

 ```
 export default function Board() {